ruucm/framer-es-modules/readme.md

 **Private code**: you should keep your source private, but not your built code.
 Make sure to enable `minify` in the `esmbuild.js` script to minify your code.

 **Assets**: you can host your assets (images, movies) anywhere you like and just use the full urls to use them in your components.

-**Auto refresh**: you currently have to manually reload your components to see changes in your development code.
-It should be doable to make an `esbuild` plugin that inserts a snippet to auto reload after changes.
-Contributions are welcome.